ORNL/curifactory/sphinx/source/reports.rst

 Reports have 5 sections:

-* **Experiment metadata** - this includes information about the run, such as timestamp, current git commit hash, and the list of hashes of the argsets that were used.
+* **Experiment metadata** - this includes information about the run, such as timestamp, current git commit hash, and the list of hashes of the parameter sets that were used.
 Additionally, the CLI command that was used to run the experiment is included, as well as the command necessary to directly reproduce it if run with :code:`--full-store`.
 * **Reportables** - any reportables added in any of the stages are rendered here, along with a ToC for them.
 By default they are ordered by the record they came from, but this can be changed with :ref:`Reportable Groups`.
 * **Map** - assuming graphviz is installed, an svg "graph" or rough DAG of the experiment is displayed, with ovals representing each stage, and the boxes representing the outputs from that stage.
 This maps the flow of data from one stage to another.
-Each colored box corresponds to a record, and the name of the argset used in that record is displayed at the top.
+Each colored box corresponds to a record, and the name of the parameter set used in that record is displayed at the top.
 * **Stage Detail** - this renders an svg graph with graphviz similar to the map, but each record is displayed separately, and shows additional details for each piece of data represented.
 It attempts to preview the content of the data, and will try to show the length or shape of it, as relevant.
 If the data is cached, it will show the full path to the cached file.
-* **Args** - the final section is a full JSON dump of all arguments in all argsets.
+* **Parameter sets** - the final section is a full JSON dump of all parameter sets used in the run.

 Examples of these sections are displayed below: